UBC-Thunderbots/Software/docs/getting-started.md

     - Manual Control
       - When a robot is in Manual control mode, the commands it receives depend on the radio buttons to the top-right
         - Diagnostics Control allows us to use the on-screen sliders and buttons to control the robot
-        - XBox control allows us to use a connected XBox controller to control the robots
+        - Xbox control allows us to use a connected Xbox controller to control the robots
 4. Run our SimulatedPlayTests in Thunderscope
     - This will launch the visualizer and simulate AI Plays, allowing us to visually see the robots acting according to their roles.
     1. For legacy C++ tests (#2581) with the visualizer: